duckietown/course-CRA/modules/localization/docs/03-exercises/02_sensor_fusion_localization.md

 #### Encoder localization package {#exercise:encoder_localization}

 The first package you'll have to create in your Dockerized ROS workspace is one that will contain a node that publishes a `TransformStamped` message at 30Hz with the following properties: `frame_id: map`, `child_frame_id: encoder_baselink`, `stamp`: timestamp of the last wheel encoder tick, `transform`: a 2D pose of the robot baselink (see FIGURE for a definition of this frame).
+The node will also have to broadcast the TF `map`-`encoder_baselink`.

 Deliverable:

-* A screen recording similar to this EXAMPLE where you drive the robot in a loop and try to close the loop.
+* A screen recording similar to this EXAMPLE where you drive the robot in a loop and try to "close the loop" (by driving to the point where you started from).
 Make sure the images are recorded as well as the TF tree in Rviz.
 Use a visible landmark as the origin of the map frame.

 * A link to a github repository containing a package called `encoder_localization`